Beloth/Ostston-Work/Notes/Next Session.md

 Information.odt - What the party learnt from the fire Blackpine.jpg - map the got from the fire

-### Report to High Marsal Farlen and Archanist Shaniera
-* They are at the Library finishing the debriefing of Ribel
-* When you tell them that the investigators are at the Library, then exchange looks, the Marshal nods at Shaniera and she rushes of to the Library.
-* He will personally go an debrief them at the Library after giving them a bit of time to recover.
-* What did the party do with the orb that was affecting Dalee.
+### Return to the Order of the Anvil

+* If the party rests they will be attacked.
+Assasination Attempt encounter
-  * Will need to safeguard the orb.
+* If they head straight back to the city
-* Get some rest.
-Will send for you should there be any actionable information from the investigators.
+  * At the Order of the Anvil they will be handed a bag 400gp (Order's cut of 100gp taken)
+* If they are out at night they will be tracked.
+  * If the tail is spotted they will lead the party to an ambush.
+Assasination Attempt encounter
+  * If they head to an inn, on returning to the Order they will be ambushed.
+Assasination Attempt encounter.

 ### Assasination attempt.

-An Attempt will be made on the lives of the party while they are sleeping in the inn.

-*  The party must be tracked to their inn.
-  *  Passive percetion DC15 to notice that they are being followed back to the inn at some point.
-  * While in the inn passive perception DC12 will allow a perception check DC15
-    * If successful - You notice someone watching you... a male hald elf is watching you.. no watching Kairon over the rim of his mug.
-    * He raises his mug to finish his drink, slamming the empty mug down and heads to the exit.
-    * If the party intercepts him he will try to escape.
-      * If caught will spin a story of how he is glad to see more tieflings in Ostston.
-How he had a close friend that was a tiefling when he was younger but she had been driven away due to prejuidice.

-* Next sleep at the inn 4 Assassins will attack the party.
+* Encounter mobs
+  * 6 Assassins (4 Medium, 2 Low)
     * 1 High level attacks Branton
     * 1 High level attacks Yojimbo
-  * 2 low level split between the rest of the party.
+    * Rest split between the rest of the party.
+  * After 4 rounds a female halfing rogue will enter the fight on the side of the party.

 * Assasin Encounter
 * Assasins will attempt to commit suicide rather than be captured